Canon 1D vs Nikon D5

 |4.||Canon 1D X Mark II||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 |8.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |10.||Canon 1D Mark II N||Y||- / -||-||-||-||1.1||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D or the Nikon D5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.